MarcinZ20/NLP-Text-Analysis/README.md

 - `src/`: Contains the source code for the project.
   - `analysis.ipynb`: Jupyter notebook for data analysis.
+  - `data/`: Contains the raw and processed data.
+  - `models/`: Contains text model
-  - `processing/`: Contains Python scripts for data processing.
+  - `processing/`: Contains Python classes for data processing.
     - `zipf.py`: Implements the Zipf's law functionality.
-- `data/`: Contains the raw and processed data.
   - `tests/`: Contains unit tests for the project.
 - `requirements.txt`: Lists the Python dependencies required by the project.

 ## Getting Started